RichardMalo/Tornadoes/README.md

 - What are the safe places to visit/live in the United States?
 - How are the Tornadoes impacting the cities/states?
 - Probability of Tornado?
+- Which months are prone to tornado activity?
+- Which State, has experienced the greatest tornado activity overall?

 ### Dashboard Analysis
 #### Tornado Dashboard HTML Code: